jeffstieler/atlas-help/packer/builds/build-environment.html.md

 duration of this build.
 This token will expire upon completion of the build.
 This token is used as part of any Atlas-specific providers or post processors.

-If the build was triggered by a new application verison, the following environment variables are also available:
+If the build was triggered by a new application version, the following environment variables are also available:

 - `ATLAS_APPLICATION_NAME` - the name of the application connected to the Packer build.